Dimitrios Nikolaou

-Dimitrios Nikolaou (Δημήτριος Νικολάου; born 13 August 1998) is a Greek professional footballer who plays as a centre-back for club Bari, on loan from Palermo.
+Dimitrios Nikolaou (Δημήτριος Νικολάου; born 13 August 1998) is a Greek professional footballer who plays as a centre-back for Super League club OFI, on loan from Italian side Palermo.

 Club career

 Olympiacos

 On 29 January 2017, Nikolaou made his debut with the club in a 2–1 away Super League win against Veria.
 A month later, he scored his first goal in a 2–0 Greek Cup win game against Aris.

 On 18 October 2017, Nikolaou scored an own goal and headed goal for his team in a 3–1 away loss in the 2017–18 UEFA Champions League group stage against Barcelona.

 Loan to Empoli

 On 28 January 2019, the 20-year-old Dimitris Nikolaou departed Piraeus, signing for Serie A club Empoli on loan for the remainder of the 2018–19 season, with a purchase option at the range of €3.5 million.
-This season, Nikolaou has largely been sitting on the sidelines with Olympiacos, only participating in one Greek Cup match.
+This season, Nikolaou has largely been sitting on the sidelines with Olympiacos, only participating in one Greek Football Cup match.
 The young defender is regarded as a prospect for the future and will hope to receive regular playing time with Empoli.
 On 15 April 2019, he made his debut with the club in a 0–0 away draw game against Atalanta.